opendistro-for-elasticsearch/sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-Usage cast(expr as dateType) cast the expr to dataType. return the value has type of dataType.
+Usage: cast(expr as dateType) cast the expr to dataType. return the value of dataType.
 The following conversion rules are used:

 +------------+--------+--------+---------+-------------+--------+--------+
 | Src/Target | STRING | NUMBER | BOOLEAN | TIMESTAMP   | DATE   | TIME   |